 Make sure you provide parameters for each connector configured.
 The position of the params in the list maps to each connector provided.

-This configures the resource adapter to connect to a server running on localhost listening on port 5446 can again find a template for this file under the config directory of the HornetQ distribution but called jms-ds.xml which is the jboss default.
+This configures the resource adapter to connect to a server running on localhost listening on port 5446

 32.4.4.1.2.
 Configuring the outgoing adaptor